SmritiVM/SASS-FER/README.md

 6. numpy

-Eye Aspect Ratio(EAR) is given by the following formula :
+Eye Aspect Ratio(EAR) is calculated by the formula below:

 ![image](https://user-images.githubusercontent.com/83316095/215727326-5ae04015-7804-4632-9845-73cd9c24a39d.png)

-To run the program, simply type the following command : python3 Drownsiness_Detection.py
+To run the program, type the following command on the command prompt: python3 Drowsiness_Detection.py

 or